mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 Treatments must:
 1. **Approval and Registration:**
    - FDA-approved under this Act.
-   - Registered with TOD.
+   - Registered with the **dFDA**.
 2. **Demonstrated Impact:**
    - Evidence of preventing disability or reducing costs.
    - Address serious or life-threatening conditions with public health significance.
 3. **Data Reporting:**
-   - Maintain ongoing data collection and TOD reporting.
+   - Maintain ongoing data collection and the **dFDA** reporting.

 ### 8.4 Calculation of Rewards
 #### a) Cost Savings Assessment
-IAB annually assesses savings using TOD data, healthcare expenditure reports, and other sources, including hospitalizations, long-term care, and disability benefits.
+IAB annually assesses savings using the **dFDA** data, healthcare expenditure reports, and other sources, including hospitalizations, long-term care, and disability benefits.

 #### b) Reward Calculation
 Rewards are a percentage of verified savings, determined via competitive bidding, capped at 20% of total verified savings during the Evaluation Period.
 Specifically, the program incentivizes low-cost treatments by offering a 50% savings sharing reward per patient.
 This means that for every patient treated, 50% of the cost savings achieved is rewarded to the manufacturer.
 Lowering the cost of treatments not only increases accessibility and patient uptake but also enhances long-term income for manufacturers through higher volume sales.